-The Consortium for Advanced Practice Providers exists to support new and ongoing postgraduate training programs for nurse practitioners and physician assistants in the achievement and maintenance of the highest standards of rigor and quality, consistent with achieving the goal of an expert healthcare workforce prepared to meet the needs of patients and the society as a whole.
+The Consortium for Advanced Practice Providers exists to support new and ongoing postgraduate training programs for nurse practitioners and physician associates in the achievement and maintenance of the highest standards of rigor and quality, consistent with achieving the goal of an expert healthcare workforce prepared to meet the needs of patients and the society as a whole.

 Benefits and Outcomes

 Consortium for Advanced Practice Providers Accreditation: How might it benefit a program and organization?

 Accreditation connotes rigor and quality in the program itself, and the likelihood of success of its graduates.
 As a newer organization, the Consortium recognizes it has to earn the respect of the Postgraduate NP, PA, and Joint NP/PA Residency and Fellowship Training Programs.
 The Consortium looks forward to demonstrating our ability to serve as the premier accrediting organization for Postgraduate NP, PA, and Joint NP/PA Residency and Fellowship Training Programs.
 The Consortium believes accreditation, and the process of the Self Study and continuous improvement that is built into our process will help a program continually improve and strengthen, allowing it to compete for the best applicants and to make a substantial contribution to health and healthcare in America.

 As the Consortium grows, we look forward to developing additional benefits for our accredited organizations and for the Postgraduate NP, PA, and Joint NP/PA Residency and Fellowship Training community.

 What are the known outcomes of Postgraduate NP, PA, and Joint NP/PA Residency and Fellowship Training Programs?